+The main outflow of the lake is assumed to be located in the last lake basin.
+Here outflow is estimated by a rating curve, either a specific equation or with the general equation, or by regulation routine.
 The threshold may be changing over the year as described in Section Two rating curves above.
 If the water level is below the threshold then the outflow is zero or if the production flow regulation is used there is production flow.
 See Section Production flow above.
-Production flow is also applied on the recalculated water stage.
+In addition the lake can have branched outflows out of the multi-basin lake from other lakebasins.
+The branched outflows is specified in LakeData and can be a rating curve or a production flow that uses the same thresholds as the main outlet.